soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 }
 ```

 Notice the check of the **gameState** to ensure that the code will not be called more than once, when the player has died.
-The bunnies physics are effectively disabled by stopping `rotation`, reseting `angularVelocity` and removing the flapping sprite frame animation with the use of `removeAllActions()` method.
+The bunnies physics are effectively disabled by stopping `rotation`, resetting `angularVelocity` and removing the flapping sprite frame animation with the use of `removeAllActions()` method.
 The button is then activated and presented to the player  with a simple `MSButtonNodeStateActive` state change.

 Run the game...
 When the player dies the button should appear and you can restart play.